Joe E. Brown: Hollywood's Nicest Guy

 Joe E. Brown

-Joe, pictured here with his beloved wife Kathryn, in 1951.
+Joe with his beloved wife Kathryn in 1951.
 Joe is 60 years old in this picture.
 A natural athlete, Joe stayed fit throughout his life.

-Before he made it big in Hollywood, Joe supplemented his performing income by playing semi-pro baseball over the summers.
+Before he made it big in Hollywood, Joe E. Brown supplemented his performing income by playing semi-pro baseball in the summers.
 Despite his undeniable talent, Joe was always modest about his baseball abilities [aff. link]:

-“Unfortunately, the publicity department at Warners [once he became a star] kept building up my past as a baseball player until I was one of the all-time greats of baseball.
-I’ve been trying to live up to it ever since…I have stood alongside some of the greatest ball players in the world and heard them say (about me) ‘This fellow is a ballplayer.’
+“Unfortunately, [once he became a star], the publicity department at Warners kept building up my past as a baseball player until I was one of the all-time greats of baseball.
+I’ve been trying to live up to it ever since…I have stood alongside some of the greatest ball players in the world and heard them say ‘This fellow is a ballplayer.’
 Of course I don’t know just how they meant that, what reading they gave it.
 Maybe they said ‘This fellow is a ballplayer?’”

 Joe E. Brown